Autokiniton’s extensive manufacturing capabilities and deep commitment to our customers have made us a trusted supplier

 Laser cutting is a technology that uses amplified light to slice materials.
 Lasercutting works by directing the output of a high-power laser most commonly through optics.
 The laser optics and CNC (computer numerical control) are used to direct the material or the laser beam in precise movements.

-G-code of the pattern to be cut onto the material.
+A commercial laser for cutting materials uses a motion control system to follow a CNC or G-code of the pattern to be cut onto the material.
 The focused laser beam is directed at the material, which then either melts, burns, vaporizes away, or is blown away by a jet of gas, leaving an edge with a high-quality surface finish.

 END TO END